 Regardless of the form it takes, stress in the workplace can reduce productivity and company turnover, increase chances of employee burnout as well as an increase in medical expenses and health insurance costs when it comes to compensation claims.

 Before you could be of help, you would need to look out for the signs of a stressed employee.
 A cheerful and smiley employee of yours who has a sudden burst of temper is definitely one of the signs of stress.
 Other signs include:

 Sudden shift of focus or trouble concentrating

 You may not be a certified doctor, but if you realise your employee is no longer cheerful after a couple of weeks or even days, you would have known something is not going quite right.
 Now would be a great time to find out how to help your employees manage stress in the workplace.

-Here are some tips on how to help your employees manage stress in the workplace.
+How to help your employees manage stress in the workplace

 Create a schedule of sports or fitness activities available around the office so that your employees are able to choose which classes are available to them and they could even get their family involved.
 This not only encourages a healthy lifestyle but also helps employees when it comes to bonding with their colleagues as well as their family.

 Besides planning a workplace wellness program, try and encourage eating healthy food for lunch.
 Instead of having fried chicken wings for lunch, cater a healthier option for the team like grilled chicken salad.
 You could also stock up the office pantry with healthy snacks like granola bars and different types of fruits for them to snack on throughout the day.

 Improve your employee engagement in less than two minutes